I Would Love to Have Enough Time and Money to Go to an Office Every Day

-I read Rattner’s piece on my phone while walking between my car and my son’s elementary school at 2:30 p.m. pickup.
-It was good for a chuckle, because I was not in an office, but I was definitely working.
-If I hadn’t been working, I would have been reading an article about sports, or perhaps strolling through the whispering spring breezes without reading an article at all, rather than learning that the chairman and CEO of “Willett Advisors”—and “several dozen” other senior executives to whom he says he’s spoken aboutthe subject—suspect I am not working hard enough.
+I read Rattner’s piece on my phone while walking from my car to my son’s 2:30 p.m. elementary school pickup.
+It was good for a chuckle because I was not in an office, but I was definitely working.
+If I hadn’t been working, I would have been reading an article about sports, or perhaps strolling through the whispering spring breezes without reading an article at all, rather than learning that the chairman and CEO of “Willett Advisors”—and “several dozen” other senior executives to whom he says he’s spoken about the subject—suspect I am not working hard enough.

 It is true that I prefer to work from “home,” as the case may be, although home is sometimes a coffee shop where I type while my son plays games on my phone—he has to read for 30 minutes first; we’re an industrious family!—or the front seat of our car, where I connect my laptop to my iPhone hotspot while parked outside a school or day care center.